hoodchris/agentic-ai-ucreq2/draft-agentic-ai-usecases-requirements.md

 This document presents use cases that illustrate the key interaction patterns of agentic AI communication systems, and derives protocol requirements from those use cases.
-The requirements are intended to drive development of protocols, a protocol framework for agentic AI systems.
+The requirements are intended to drive development of protocols and a protocol framework for agentic AI systems.

 The use cases in this document cover interaction patterns for agentic AI communication systems.
 This document takes into account